 - A missing value leads to an empty profile field

-The path may optionally be followed by a colon (the colon must not be masked with a backslash here) and the select/expand clause corresponding to an entry of the $select
+The path may optionally be followed by a colon (the colon must not be masked with a backslash here) and the select/expand clause corresponding to an entry of the $select or $expand parameter above.
+Only if the value is extensions, the query parameter $expand=extensions is added.
+Any other value is interpreted as an entry for the $select field list.
+It is recommended to configure the select/expand clause to ensure that the API response contains the required field.

 Examples of syntax for profile fields assignment